phergie/phergie.org/README.md

 @Svpernova09 handles deployments.

-If you don't see your change on the live site and you see your PR merged into master: Please ping ```joepferguson``` in #memtech on Freenode
+If you don't see your change on the live site and you see your PR merged into master: Please ping ```joepferguson``` in #phergie on Freenode